Unbesteveable/utxo-live/README.md

 ## Privacy & Security

-With the new `dumptxouset` command, the python script no longer requires an RPC password or access to Core's databases.
+With the new `dumptxouset` command, the python script no longer requires an RPC password to access Core's databases.
 The script simply reads the dump file without interacting with Core at all.
 No private keys, passwords, xpubs, or wallet addresses are exchanged between Core and the python script.

 <!-- Requirements -->